AlgoMaster Logo

 Intuition

-Here is the clever insight: we don't actually need a second queue.
-After pushing a new element to the back of a single queue, we can rotate the entire queue by dequeuing elements from the front and re-enqueuing them at the back.
-If we do this exactly size - 1 times, the new element ends up at the front.
+The second queue is unnecessary.
+After pushing a new element to the back of a single queue, rotate the queue by dequeuing from the front and re-enqueuing at the back.
+Doing this exactly size - 1 times moves the new element to the front.

-Think of it like a circular conveyor belt.
-You put a new item at the end, then rotate the belt until that item reaches the front.
-All the older items maintain their relative order behind it.
+A circular conveyor belt is a useful picture.
+You place a new item at the end, then rotate the belt until that item reaches the front, while the older items keep their relative order behind it.

 Algorithm